smithse/TTGO-Wiki/Software-configuration.md

 Configuration value for RXBW during spectrum recording (needs additional testing, probably we should (also) set AGCBW?)

 ## Spectrum MHz marker (``marker``)
-Displey MHz values (start, end) in display in spectrum mode
+Display MHz values (start, end) in display in spectrum mode

 ## Spectrum noisefloor (``noisefloor``)
 RSSI value at bottom edge of display